microsoft/ConversationLearner-Samples/README.md

 MicrosoftAppId                 | Microsoft Application Id MicrosoftAppPassword           | Microsoft Application Password

+### Connect your Conversation Learner bot to different channels

-Once the bot is deployed and running you can connect different channels to it such as Facebook, Teams, Skype etc using an Azure Bot Channel Registration.
-For documentation on that process see:  https://docs.microsoft.com/en-us/bot-framework/bot-service-quickstart-registration
+ You can connect your bot to different channels like Facebook, Teams, Skype etc using an Azure Bot Channel Registration once it has been deployed.
+Documentation on that process is available at  https://docs.microsoft.com/en-us/bot-framework/bot-service-quickstart-registration

 ## Support